djspiewak/parseback/README.md

 libraryDependencies += "com.codecommit" %% "parseback-scalaz-71" % ParsebackVersion
 ```

-The current, "stable" version of parseback is **0.2.1**.
+The current, "stable" version of parseback is **0.3**.
 Cross builds are available for Scala 2.12 and 2.11.
-I say "stable" in scare-quotes because this should obviously be considered fairly experimental software.
-It's just barely stable enough that I'm willing to call it an "0.x" release.

 All stable, numbered releases are signed with [my key](https://keybase.io/djspiewak).

 Snapshots are intermittently available.
 All snapshots are of the form `[version]-[hash]`, where `[version]` is the *compatible* base version (i.e. the stable version with which the snapshot is compatible).
 If that base version is unreleased (i.e. a future release), then full compatibility with the ultimate release is not necessarily guaranteed.  `[hash]` is a seven character prefix of the Git hash from which the snapshot release was made.
 Feel free to [make snapshots of your own!](#forks-and-releases).

-Note that the Scalaz 7.1 artifact is only available in snapshots *after* hash `03b3d90`.

 ## Motivation